IBM/openapi-to-graphql/packages/openapi-to-graphql/README.md

 - `selectQueryOrMutationField` (type: `object`, default: `{}`): OpenAPI-to-GraphQL, by default, will make all GET operations into `Query` fields and all other operations into `Mutation` fields.
 This option allows users to manually override this process.
 The operation is identifed first by the [title](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#infoObject) of the OAS, then the [path](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#paths-object) of the operation, and lastly the [method](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#path-item-object) of the operation.
 The `selectQueryOrMutationField` object is thus a triply nested object where the outer key is the title, followed by the path, and finally the method, which points to an integer value of either `0`, or `1`, corresponding to `Query` or `Mutation` type respectively.

+- `genericPayloadArgName` (type: `boolean`, default: `false`): Set the default argument name for the payload of a mutation to `requestBody`.
+Otherwise, the name will default to the camelCased pathname.

 ***

 Resolver options: